I usually manage to play tennis once a week on Saturday mornings.

 By the early 1900s, tennis players were also playing on clay courts, which were originally called hard courts.

-These courts may be created indoors or outdoors.
+These courts may be created indoors or outdoors and each surface can affect how you play the game.

 The type of tennis court impacts the way the ball bounces off the court and the speed of the ball.
 The International Tennis Federation (ITF) classifies these surfaces based on the pace.